 Langley Castle offers more than just an elegant lodging experience.
-Dining at Langley Castle is a unique culinary adventure as well.
-During our stay, we had lovely meals, including afternoon tea and amuse bouche in the drawing room, and dinner and breakfast in the main dining room, Josephine’s.
+Langley Castle Dining is a unique culinary adventure as well.
+During our stay, we had lovely meals, including afternoon tea and amuse-bouche in the drawing-room, and dinner and breakfast in the main dining room, Josephine’s.

 The server brought blue cheese mousse and crawfish cocktail for our appetizer.
 We loved the crawfish, which was boiled and served cool.
 The blue cheese mousse was creamy, with a pungent blue cheese taste.